‘B’ Force Borneo

 Eventually all 11 escapees were captured with several shot where they were discovered.
 The story of this escape, the betrayal of the underground and illicit radio involving several locals including Australian Dr. Taylor and POW Capt.
 Matthews is another story and not included in this overview of ‘A’ and ‘E’ Forces at Sandakan.

 The first runway was completed September 1943.
 The land dropped away at the end of both runways and became necessary to have landfill.
-The work was physically demanding and once working on the aerodrome, conditions were hot and the men worked without shade.
+The work was physically demanding.
+When working on the aerodrome, conditions were hot and the men worked without shade.
 Their clothing soon disintegrated along with their boots.
 The men wore loincloths and were without shoes.
 It is not difficult to imagine how quickly this physically demanding construction work wore the men down; the slightest abrasion from rocks, stones and small flying fragments would open up a small flesh wound and transgress into a debilitating tropical ulcer for which they had no medical cure.

 Food supply deliveries from Sarawak became increasingly unreliable and reduced because of the effectiveness of Allied attacks on Japanese shipping.

-The food provided, as was the case everywhere, was greatly insufficient for POWs who soon suffered tropical illnesses such as malaria, beri beri and tropical ulcers and the numbers of sick grew alarmingly.
+The food provided, as was the case everywhere, was greatly insufficient for POWs who soon suffered debilitating tropical illnesses such as malaria, beri beri and tropical ulcers and the numbers of sick grew alarmingly.
 There were insufficient numbers of POWs available for daily work parties and guards pulled sick men from their beds to supplement their daily quota of men.
 Without medical supplies and equipment large numbers of sick men died.
 In time those who managed to survive would have found every day a challenge to maintain any spirit or long term hope.
 What was ahead for them?

 There existed ‘bash gangs’ who attacked POWs in numbers for the slightest perceived misdemeanour whilst working at the aerodrome.
 If one POW was perceived as not working effectively, all and any number of men in his working kumi could be bashed by a ‘bash gang’.
 Back at camp bashings and punishments for the slightest infringement could land a POW or POWs in what was known as the punishment cage.
 Prisoners were placed in these small exposed cells without food and water often receiving further spiteful punishment from guards as they walked past.
 Their miserable and miniscule food could be deliberately spilled onto the ground from where men were forced to eat.
+Every day POWs in the cage was systematically bashed – they knew it and the guards enjoyed in.
+The caged POWs were unable to stand.
+Some punishments lasted more than 20 days and more.
+POWs on release were unable to recover and death was their only release.

 ‘E’ Force originally comprised 500 British and 500 Australian POWs, departed Singapore 2 March 1943 sailing on a small cargo tramp ship de Klerk to Kuching, Sarawak where they remained 8 days and POWs were accommodated at the Lintang Barracks.